aphyr/distsys-class/README.markdown

   - Operations inside a node are "fast"
   - Operations between nodes are "slow"
   - What's fast or slow depends on what the system does
-- Nodes are coherent
+- Nodes are reliable
+  - Fail as a unit
   - You know when problems occur
-  - Things effectively happen in order
+  - State is coherent
+  - State transitions occur in a nice, orderly fashion
   - Typically modeled as some kind of single-threaded state machine
 - A node could *itself* be a distributed system
   - But so long as that system as a whole provides "fast, coherent" operations, we can treat it as a single node.
 - Formal models for processes
+  - Communicating Sequential Processes
   - Pi calculus
   - Ambient calculus
-  - Communicating Sequential Processes
+  - Actor model
 - Formal models for node failure
   - Crash-stop
   - Crash-recover